 Over 75 square feet surface area each unit.

-Big predator fish need large scale habitat to feed and hide in.
+Big predator fish need large scale habitat to feed and hide in to hunt.
 These artificial fish habitat units not only cover large sections of lake bottom, but equally large surface areas.
-The food chain begins here, as well as the fish that are looking for a meal.
-Algae/periphyton adheres to the textured surface and begins to grow quickly in all waters.
+The food chain begins shallow and then comes here.
+Algae and periphyton adheres to the textured surfaces throughout and begins to grow quickly in all waters.

-Anywhere from eight feet and deeper often holds the important thermocline and the big fish.
-Our Keeper model creates a large area for fish to hunt.
+Anywhere from eight feet and deeper often holds the important thermocline and most often, the big fish.
+Our Keeper model creates a large area for larger fish to hunt.
 Bass prefer tight cover with shade.
-Crappie seem to prefer cover vertical cover like sticks or stakes, with more open space to move freely inside.
+Crappie seem to prefer vertical cover like sticks or stakes, with more open space to move freely inside, up and down.

 The larger area of cover you provide, the larger number of fish can use it at one time.
 We recommend at least three fish structures of any type be used in a group, although seven to ten can hold dozens of large fish and forage.
 Experiment with varieties and layouts to offer the fish the most variety.